 Lisa Fishman is a Canadian and United Statesian poet and fiction writer who grew up in the Detroit area and Northern Michigan with family roots in Montreal.
 Much of her childhood was spent in the Detroit-Windsor tunnel.
-For the past ten years, she's been dividing her time between Wisconsin and Canada, both Northern Ontario and Nova Scotia, where most of her writing emerges.
-She now lives part-year in a cabin on Unama'ki-Cape Breton Island.
+For the past ten years, she's been dividing her time between Wisconsin and Canada, both Northern Ontario and Nova Scotia, where most of her writing now emerges.
+She will soon be living part-year on Unama'ki-Cape Breton Island.

-The author of eight collections of poetry, most on Wave Books and Ahasahta Press, Fishman publishes her fiction in Canada, including her debut novelWrite Back Now!, forthcoming on 1366, an imprint of Guernica Editions.
-Her book of stories, World Naked Bike Ride, was published by Gaspereau Press in 2022 and shortlisted for the 2023 Relit Award for Short Fiction.
+The author of eight collections of poetry, most on Wave Books and Ahasahta Press, Fishman publishes her fiction in Canada, including her debut novelWrite Back Now!, forthcoming on 1366, an imprint for experimental fiction on Guernica Editions.
+Her book of stories, World Naked Bike Ride, was published by Gaspereau Press (Nova Scotia) in 2022 and shortlisted in Canada for the 2023 Relit Award for Short Fiction.

 Her newest poetry book, One Big Time, was written in a kayak in Northern Ontario (Wave Books, 2025).